networknt/light-doc/content/en/service/mesh/kafka/reactive-consumer.md

 reviewed: true
 ---

-The callback consumer is similar to the Kafka Streams.
-The backend API/APP exposes an API endpoint to receive data once the sidecar detects messages in the Kafka topic(s).
+The reactive consumer is similar to the Kafka Streams.
+The backend API/APP exposes an API endpoint to receive data once the sidecar detects new messages in the Kafka topic(s).

 ### Configuration

-The config file kafka-consumer.yml is shared by both the active consumer and the callback consumer.
-But there are several properties only for the callback consumer.
+The config file kafka-consumer.yml is shared by both the active consumer and the reactive consumer.
+But there are several properties only for the reactive consumer.

 ```
-# Callback Consumer Specific Configuration
+# Reactive Consumer Specific Configuration
 # The topic that is going to be consumed.
-For callback consumer only in the kafka-sidecar.
+For reactive consumer only in the kafka-sidecar.
 # If two or more topics are going to be subscribed, concat them with comma without space.
 topic: test1,test2
 # The default consumer group.
-For callback consumer only in the kafka-sidecar.
+For reactive consumer only in the kafka-sidecar.
 groupId: group1
 # Waiting period in millisecond to poll another batch
 waitPeriod: 1000